Baylor > Campus Recreation > Intramurals > Sports & Schedules > Flag Football

 The following are general rules.
-Detailed rules can be found under the rules link on the right.
+Detailed rules can be checked out from the Campus Recreation Office.
 Flag Football games will follow the rules outlined in the NIRSA Flag and Touch Football Rules Book.

 - A team consists of seven (7) players.
 Five (5) players are required to start a game.

 - The following items are required uniform pieces: